-Will the Miami Rental Company Pay for the Property Damage and Medical Bills?
+Will the Rental Company Pay for the Property Damage and Medical Bills?

-If the victim of a car crash can prove the rental car company's negligence, than the company can be sued.
+If the victim of a car crash can prove the rental car company's negligence then the company can be sued.
 Car rental companies can be held liable for economic damages and punitive damages resulting from an automobile accident involving one of the cars they provide.
-However this can happen only if the car accident victim can prove the rental company failed to properly train its employees, failed to supervise its workers, negligently entrusted the rental car to a driver they shouldn't have allowed to rent in the first place or failed to keep the rental car properly maintained.
+However, this can happen only if the car accident victim can prove the rental company failed to properly train its employees, failed to supervise its workers, negligently entrusted the rental car to a driver they shouldn't have allowed to rent in the first place, or failed to keep the rental car properly maintained.

 - Inappropriate supervision of the workers.
 Employers have to make sure that their employees' behavior will not result in potential severe injuries to clients.
 If they fail to properly supervise the people working for them, they can be held liable for their employees' wrongdoings.